 The companion SNOO app setup involves connecting to the SNOO’s private WiFi and creating a username and password, then it is ready to roll.
 The app is pretty robust and user-friendly.
 It would be helpful if the user manual was accessible from the app, but it does link directly to YouTube video tutorials if you need extra guidance.

 The app is not necessary to operate the SNOO, but it does allow you to do so remotely (or from the comfort of your bed).
 The screen displays “Harvey is calm” while on the lowest setting and continues to display each status level as it changes.
 Upon reaching the highest level of activity (red), the SNOO sends a notification through the app to alert you that your kiddo is in need of (human) attention.

 If you prefer to intervene before your baby gets super worked up, you can disable the higher levels of activity.
 The SNOO will discontinue its efforts after level two and alert you.
 The app also allows you to adjust the sensitivity of the SNOO’s responsiveness, making it more or less sensitive to your baby’s cry.
 I really like these features, especially knowing that Harvey typically only wakes to eat.
 There’s no point in letting him get that upset if I know he’s just hungry.

-The SNOO is available from the Happiest Baby website.
+The SNOO is available from the Happiest Baby website and other retailers.
 It’s clearly an investment piece, but the good news is it comes with free shipping, a one-year warranty and a 30-day money back guarantee.
-So, you can try it out and see how it works for your babe!
+They also started a SNOO rental program starting at $149 a month, so you can try it out and see how it works for your babe!